-- i) There are procedures to ensure tissues and / or cells are not released from quarantine until verification has been completed and recorded. - n) The establishment ensures imports from third countries meet the standards of quality and safety set out in Directions 001/2021. - o) There is a complaints system in place. - p) There are written agreements with third parties whenever an activity takes place that has the potential to influence the quality and safety of human tissues and / or cells. - q) There is a record of agreements established with third parties. - r) Third party agreements specify the responsibilities of the third party and meet the requirements set out in Directions 001/2021. - s) Third party agreements specify that the third party will inform the establishment in the event of a serious adverse reaction or event.

-GQ2 There is a documented system of quality management and audit.

-- a) There is a quality management system which ensures continuous and systematic improvement. - b) There is an internal audit system for all licensable activities. - c) An audit is conducted in an independent manner at least every two years to verify compliance with protocols and HTA standards, and any findings and corrective actions are documented.
+- i) There are procedures to ensure tissues and / or cells are not released from quarantine until verification has been completed and recorded. - k) There is a procedure for handling returned products. - I) There are procedures to ensure that in the event of termination of activities for whatever reason, stored tissues and / or cells are transferred to another licensed establishment or establishments. - m) The criteria for allocating tissues and / or cells to patients and health care institutions are documented and made available to these parties on request. - n) The establishment ensures imports from third countries meet the standards of quality and safety set out in Directions 001/2021. - There is a complaints system in place. - t) There are procedures for the re-provision of service in an emergency. - GQ2 There is a documented system of quality management and audit. - a) There is a quality management system which ensures continuous and systematic improvement. - b) There is an internal audit system for all licensable activities. - c) An audit is conducted in an independent manner at least every two years to verify compliance with protocols and HTA standards, and any findings and corrective actions are documented.